mrjake79/leaguemanager_old/readme.txt

 * TO-DO - Updating the translation code to remove the deprecated code has broken some translations due to a change in how WordPress handles multiple options.
 The translations files need some attention, so do the sport files...
 * Coming soon - Players, pagination for leagues, teams, matches, and players.
 New admin dashboard.
 New sport files.

+= 3.9.8 =
+* BUGFIX: fixed an issue with deleting logos used also by other teams

+= 3.9.7 =
+* BUGFIX: fixed an important issue with editing seasons

+= 3.9.6 =
+* some fixes

+= 3.9.5 =
+* NEW: load custom sport files from stylesheet directory in subdirectory sports
+* BUGFIX: fixed problem saving match report

+= 3.9.4 =
+* BUGFIX: fixed an issue with saving match results
+* BUGFIX: some small fixes

+= 3.9.3 =
+* NEW: show multiple leagues on the same page
+* NEW: global options to set support news widget options in dashboard
+* BUGFIX: limit in matches shortcode
+* BUGFIX: get next and previous matches in widget on a scale of minutes instead of 1 day

+= 3.9.2 =
+* BUGFIX: fixed some poor file location calling
+* BUGFIX: fixed TinyMCE window width

+= 3.9.1.9 =
+* BUGFIX: fixed issue with wrong next match in last-5 standings table

 = 3.9.1.8 =
+* NEW: matches pagination
+* NEW: team filter for matches in admin panel
+* BUGFIX: fixed home_only argument in matches shortcode
 * BUGFIX: fixed some styling issues

 = 3.9.1.7 =